5l1v3r1/eSpeedtest/README.md

 # eSpeedtest
-[`espeedtest.sh`](https://github.com/hklcf/eSpeedtest/blob/master/espeedtest.sh) is a speedtest script to test your network bandwidth.
+[`espeedtest.sh`](https://github.com/hklcf/eSpeedtest/blob/master/espeedtest.sh) is a shell script to test your network bandwidth.
 If you are unable to run this script with `./espeedtest.sh` then you probably need to set it's permissions.

 *You can do this by typing the following:*